glin-ai/glin-client/CONTRIBUTING.md

 ## 📄 License

-By contributing to GLIN Client, you agree that your contributions will be licensed under the Apache 2.0 License.
+By contributing to GLIN Provider, you agree that your contributions will be licensed under the Apache 2.0 License.

 ## 🙏 Thank You!

-Your contributions make GLIN Client better for everyone.
+Your contributions make GLIN Provider better for everyone.
 We appreciate your time and effort!

 ---